ids-cv/coling_iparaphrasing/README.md

 FlickrIMG_ROOT=/path/to/flickr30k-images/ python codes/script/training/train_paraphrase_classifier.py -d 0 --eval /path/to/output/directory/
 ```

-Prediction results will be wrote to `res_test.csv` in the model directory.
+Prediction results will be written to `res_test.csv` in the model directory.

 ## Evaluate prediction